 This module will give you the opportunity to:

-Please check the course dates to see when your chosen modules are available throughout the year.
-The module is taught one or two days a week (Approximately 7 hours per taught day).
+This module will begin in March 2019.
+It is taught one or two days a week (Approximately 7 hours per taught day).

 We are constantly investing in our estate and are currently in the process of spending £260 million on new learning facilities.